sphurti/Laserchess/README.md

 Running the laserchess:
 ======================
-Perform the following to run the laser chess:
 1. Download the tar file( laser chess.tar.gz ) that contains various header files and c++ files.
 2. Unzip the tar file using the command $ tar -xvf laserchess.tar.gz